How to Fill Raised Garden Beds with Organic Soil

 Manure versus Compost

 Note that fresh manure is very different from compost.
-Yes, Bu’s starts with manure, but it aged and composted over time to become a more mild, balanced product.
+Yes, Bu’s compost starts with manure, but it aged and composted over time to become a more mild, balanced product.
 Fresh manure that hasn’t been properly aged is very high in nitrogen and can burn your plants.
 Therefore, avoid adding fresh animal manure to your garden.
-I am also a little leery of animal manures that are not from certified organic operations, or have an otherwise unknown source.
+I am also a little leery of animal manures that are not from certified organic operations (antibiotics, pesticides, hormones, GMOs, ya know…) or have an otherwise unknown source.

 I highly recommend keeping a worm bin at home!
-It is a terrific way to divert food waste from the landfill, and up-cycle that “waste” into a incredibly valuable product for your garden or house plants!
-Worm bins are inexpensive, pretty easy to maintain, and no, they do not smell bad.
+It is a terrific way to divert food waste from the landfill, and up-cycle that “waste” into an incredibly valuable product for your garden or house plants.
+Worm bins are inexpensive, easy to maintain, and no, they do not smell bad.
 Learn how to set up and maintain a super simple worm bin here!

 Nearly as important as the compost component, an aeration addition is key to healthy soil.
 This could include lava rock, pumice, or perlite.
 Coarse sand also promotes aeration and drainage, but not quite as effectively as the others.